-Work out how each individual student is doing
+- Work out how each individual trainee is doing

-Work on plans to help students (or the whole class) do better
+- Work on plans to help trainees (or the whole class) do better

 These meetings are were we can plan for additional sessions, study groups or exchange ideas on how to get the class where they need to be.